paldepind/composable.el/README.md

 thing start and ends.
 Thus you can not only perform an action on the entire thing, but also from point to the begining or end of the thing.

-Similairly if you have have a pair of commands that move to the beginning and end of a thing you can use the two in unison to mark the entire thing.
+Similarly if you have have a pair of commands that move to the beginning and end of a thing you can use the two in unison to mark the entire thing.